Erchim-Labs/steppe-save-backend/README.md

-# BoilerPlate with Express TypeScript 2025
+# Steppe-Save-Backend 2025

 ## 🌟 Introduction

-Welcome to Express TypeScript Boilerplate 2025 – a simple and ready-to-use starting point for building backend web services with Express.js and TypeScript.
+Welcome to Steppe-Save-Backend 2025 – a simple and ready-to-use starting point for building backend web services with Express.js and TypeScript.

 ## 🛠️ Getting Started